myrrlyn/website-content/klaus.md

 - I repeatedly pick up heavy things and then set them back down
 - I do a lot of laundry.
 These dress whites don’t press themselves

-### Farmhand │ local │ 2012 – 2013, summers
+### Farmhand │ local │ 2012 – 2013, summers {:.small-caps .no-toc}

-{:.small-caps .no-toc}

 A degree of experience which is adequate, but not trashy

-[casual]: /static/images/klaus/casual.jpg
+[casual]: /static/images/klaus/casual.jpg "Klaus stretching in OCU print"
+[clock]: /static/images/klaus/clock.jpg "A clock of the USNA crest"
-[formal]: /static/images/klaus/formal.jpg
+[formal]: /static/images/klaus/formal.jpg "Klaus in a formal portrait"
+[lamp]: /static/images/klaus/lamp.png "A lamp with hammerhead sharks cut out"
+[logos]: /static/images/klaus/logos.jpg "Jaegermeister and Supernatural logos"
-[sig]: /static/images/klaus/signature.png
+[sig]: /static/images/klaus/signature.png "Klaus' signature"